jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (2) Despite anything in section 105(11), (12), and (13), a regional fuel tax scheme prepared under this subpart must be prepared in relation to a region.
 (3) For the purposes of subsection (2), region—
-  (a) has the same meaning as in the Local Government Act 2002; but (b) means, in relation to Auckland, the Auckland region as defined in the Local Government (Auckland) Amendment Act 2004.
+  (a) has the same meaning as in the Local Government Act 2002; but (b) means, in relation to Auckland, the Auckland Region as defined in the Local Government (Auckland) Amendment Act 2004.
-(4) To avoid doubt, all of the district of the Franklin District Council is— (a) included in the Auckland region; and
+(4) To avoid doubt, all of the district of the Franklin District Council is— (a) included in the Auckland Region; and
   (b) excluded from the Waikato region.

 **Regional fuel tax schemes**